-This course provides students with the opportunity to directly apply the knowledge and skills learned in the program by working in a prearranged and pre-approved law office or other suitable location for 120 hours.
+4 Quarter credit hours This course provides students with the opportunity to directly apply the knowledge and skills learned in the program by working in a pre-arranged and preapproved law office or other suitable location for 120 hours.
 Prerequisites: Available to Paralegal students in their last or next to last quarter before graduating with an Associate degree.
 Students must have a good attendance record, have a 3.0 GPA in the major core courses, and obtain the approval of the department chairperson.
 Students below a 3.0 GPA must secure the approval of both the department chairperson and the Dean to enroll in the Externship course.
+Lecture hours: 000.
+Lab hours: 000.
+Other hours: 160.